-We sell power in different dollar amounts called Powerpacks.
+For customers with access to our online shop, we sell power in different dollar amounts called Powerpacks.
 You can buy little packs or big packs to suit your budget, and special discounted Powerpacks to save you money.
 We let you buy power online before you use it so that you can budget ahead, or after you use it like you do now.

 Our customer service is proactive and responsive, we email our customers with accurate account information well before any payment is due.
 Our call centre is here in New Zealand – a real person in Masterton is on the line.

-If you have used more power than you have purchased, we’ll send you a heads-up email telling you by how much, giving you the opportunity to purchase power yourself before the Account Review happens.
+If you have access to our shop: If you have used more power than you have purchased, we’ll send you a heads-up email telling you by how much, giving you the opportunity to purchase power yourself before the Account Review happens.
 If you don’t do anything, at Account Review time we’ll buy just enough power to cover the period for you using your preferred payment method.